Dean of the Chapel Royal

-The dean of the Chapel Royal, in any kingdom, can be the title of an official charged with oversight of that kingdom's chapel royal, the ecclesiastical establishment which is part of the royal household and ministers to it.
+Dean of the Chapel Royal, in any kingdom, can be the title of an official charged with oversight of that kingdom's royal chapel, the ecclesiastical establishment which is part of the royal household and ministers to it.

 England

+Dean of the Chapels Royal or, more formally, Dean of His Majesty's Chapels Royal, is an office held by a prelate in the Royal Household of the United Kingdom.
+Under the Sovereign, the dean has oversight both of the Chapel Royal (organisation) and of the chapels royal (places of worship) which fall within its remit.
+A separate Dean of the Chapel Royal is appointed for Scotland (see below).

-In England, the dean of the Chapels Royal was appointed by royal warrant and appointed its officers and staff.
-The office of dean (dating from 1312) has been by custom held by the bishop of London since 1748 (or 1723, see below).
-In practice, the chapel, its choir, and the various chapel buildings associated with it come under the oversight of the sub-dean, who is the king's residential chaplain.
+The office of dean is first recorded in 1349; since 1748 it has been by custom been held by the Bishop of London.
+In practice, the chapel, its choir, and the various chapel buildings associated with it come under the day-to-day supervision of the Sub-Dean of the Chapels Royal, who is also the king's domestic chaplain.

-As in 2019 the Chapels Royal in England consisted of: the Chapel Royal, St James's Palace; the Queen's Chapel; the Chapel Royal, Hampton Court Palace; the Chapel of St Peter ad Vincula (Tower of London); the Chapel of St John the Evangelist (Tower of London); and the King's Chapel of the Savoy.
+As of 2019 the Chapels Royal in England are: the Chapel Royal, St James's Palace; The Queen's Chapel, St James's Palace; the Chapel Royal, Hampton Court Palace; the Chapel Royal of St Peter ad Vincula (in the Tower of London); the Chapel of St John the Evangelist (in the Tower of London); and The King's Chapel of the Savoy.

+Origin of the office

+In the early medieval Household the Chancellor (who was always a clerk in Holy Orders) was head of the chapel, but by the 14th century the Chancellor's duties of state had taken him out of the Household.
+Subsequently the dean would take on oversight of the chapel; but the office of dean emerged and evolved gradually.
+The Household ordinances of 1318 identify three senior clerics of the Household: the Confessor, Almoner and Chief Chaplain.
+Then, in 1349, mention is found of a John Wodeford, described as a king's clerk 'and dean of his chapel'.
+By 1478 the Black Book of the Household of Edward IV describes the 'Dean of Chapel' as 'the King's Chief Chaplain after the Confessor'; (the Confessor was always a bishop, the dean at this stage was not).